brimdata/rayzar/README.md

 sums the values of field `foo` with respect to each value in the field `bar`.

-As anyone knows who has spent time working on OLAP internals or systems like spark or map-reduce, since sum is a composable aggregation, this can be sped up by partitioning the time range across some number of processors and aggregating the results across the processors as they complete.
+As anyone knows who has spent time working on OLAP internals or systems like spark or map-reduce, since sum is a decomposable aggregation, this can be sped up by partitioning the time range across some number of processors and aggregating the results across the processors as they complete.